-Hallucinations are sensations or perceptions that occur in a wakeful state and seem real, but are created by the brain.
+Hallucinations are sensations or perceptions that occur in a wakeful state and seem real, but are not.
+The brain creates hallucinations, but they carry the same effects on people as reality.
 Hallucinations may be seen, heard, smelled, felt or tasted.
 They can be pleasant or threatening and may be related to sensations, imagery, or events of the past, or they may be unrelated to experiences.
 Common hallucinations include hearing voices; seeing objects, lights or people who are not there; and the sensation of crawling skin.

-Hallucinations are different than delusions, vision changes, and dreams.
-Delusions are related to thought processes and conclusions.
-Vision changes, such as floaters, spots, and flashes of light, can be caused by conditions of your eye.
+Hallucinations are different from delusions, vision changes, and dreams.
+Delusions are thoughts or conclusions that do not have a basis in reality.
+The easiest way to explain hallucinations vs. delusions are that hallucinations are false perceptions; delusions are false beliefs.
+Vision changes, such as floaters, spots, and flashes of light, are due to conditions of the eye.
 Dreams occur while you are asleep.

-Hallucinations are associated with some psychiatric disorders or medical conditions.
+Hallucinations are symptoms of some psychiatric disorders or medical conditions.
 Auditory hallucinations are most common.
-Psychiatric conditions associated with hallucinations include schizophrenia, schizoid and schizotypal personality disorders, psychotic depression, and bipolar disorder.
-Medical conditions affecting the central nervous system, such as brain tumors, delirium, dementia, epilepsy and other seizure disorders, and stroke, can be associated with hallucinations.
-Hallucinations can also be experienced with high fevers.
+Psychiatric conditions with hallucinations include schizophrenia, schizoid and schizotypal personality disorders, psychotic depression, and bipolar disorder.
+Medical conditions affecting the central nervous system, such as brain tumors, delirium, dementia, epilepsy and other seizure disorders, and stroke, can cause hallucinations.
+Hallucinations can also occur with high fevers.

 Some people abuse certain medications and substances because those items can cause hallucinations.
 Other substances, such as alcohol, can cause hallucinations when used in large quantities or during withdrawal.
 Hallucinations can be side effects of some medications and may occur with visual or hearing loss.
-Sleep deprivation or severe fatigue can also cause hallucinations.
+Sleep deprivation or severe fatigue are also hallucinations causes.